 As a clinician who travels to different facilities for work I never know what (if any) therapy materials will be available at my work sites.
 Going into a new building for the first time and looking through the therapy materials can either be very exciting or very disappointing.
 While I would love to carry a large supply of therapy materials with me, the logistics and cost of that are not appealing.
 I have a couple of “go to” cognitive-communication materials that I travel with that have served me extremely well with the adult rehab population.

 The applications for an iPad in the adult neurogenic rehab setting can be endless.
-I use everything from the calculator to internet explorer to apps designed for speech therapy.
+I use everything from the calculator to internet browser to apps designed for speech therapy.
 In a building that has wifi, I often use the internet for community reintegration and executive function goals.
 For a high-level cognitive patient, for whom I have goals targeting executive function skills, I may have the patient search for functional information on the internet.
 Perhaps going to Craigslist to look up apartment prices or going to Expedia to plan a trip under a certain budget.

 Apps are wonderful for cognitive-communication therapy and offer an interactive patient experience that you cannot achieve with pen and paper tasks.
 Personally, I enjoy the Tactus Therapy Solutions App called Language Therapy – 4-in-1 Toolkit for Aphasia.
 I find this app to be very useful because it comes with a large supply of stock photo cards that you can use for naming tasks.
 I have worked in buildings where there have not been any photo cards and was very glad to have this app on my iPad for language therapy when I needed cards for naming activities.